Posted: Thursday, May 16,2019 | Time: 12:58 pm | Edited by: The Lottery Lab Staff

 It specified, "In general, men are more likely to play the lottery (55% vs 42% of women), but we also found that men are more receptive to lottery online gaming,”.
 Furthermore, the paper said, “18% of the lottery players we surveyed indicated that they are likely to purchase lottery tickets online, whereas only 12% of women are likely to do so.”

-There are many surveys which are conducted on the state level and the result of lottery player demographics have not been the same in the US.
+There are many surveys that are conducted on the state level and the result of lottery player demographics have not been the same in the US.

 Two studies, at least, have produced a different finding.
 Information published on the Mental Health PDX website said that according to the Oregon Lottery, 52% of its lottery players were women.
 A study conducted for the Vermont Lottery Commission showed that in 2008, 54.5% of the state’s lottery players were women.
 In 2012, the study reported that 51.8% of the players in Vermont were women.